qmlbook/qt6book/docs/ch04-qmlstart/input.md

 ## Keys Element

 The attached property `Keys` allows executing code based on certain key presses.
-For example, to move a square around and scale we can hook into the up, down, left and right keys to translate the element and the plus, minus key to scale the element.
+For example, to move and scale a square, we can hook into the up, down, left and right keys to translate the element, and the plus and minus keys to scale the element.

 ```qml
 // keys.qml